IsaacBravo/ClimateVision-Website/content/english/news/post-3.md

 polarized topic of climate change to explore how manipulated images shared on Twitter may contribute to polarizing debates between believers and sceptics (deniers) in anthropogenic climate change.
-This study contributes to two important aspects in the debate on science communication in the age of AI: a) How manipulated images are spreading on the social media landscape, and the resulting impact on public debates, and b) how methodological advances in machine learning and computer vision can help scientists to detect and analyse manipulated images.</p>
+This study contributes to two important aspects in the debate on science communication in the age of AI: a&#41; How manipulated images are spreading on the social media landscape, and the resulting impact on public debates, and b&#41; how methodological advances in machine learning and computer vision can help scientists to detect and analyse manipulated images.</p>

 <p> Climate change is a global phenomenon which has received considerable media attention in recent